jdchang1/milo/README.md

 ## Notes on Installation
 ---
-After cloning this repository and installing the requirements, please run `cd milo && pip install -e .`
+After cloning this repository and installing the requirements, please run

+`cd milo && pip install -e .`

 `cd mjrl && pip install -e .`

+The experiments are run using MuJoCo physics, which requires a license to install.
+Please follow the instructions on [MuJoCo Website](http://www.mujoco.org)